tensorflow/community/rfcs/20221116-enable-stochastic-rounding.md

 ### Alternatives Considered

-Similar to the proposal, but this option encapsulates random number generation inside of the API call and asks users to provide random seed and random number generation algorithms.
+Similar to the proposal, but this option doesn't encapsulate random number generation inside of the API call and asks users to provide random tensors.

 ```
-tf.stochastic_cast(input, random_number, dtype)
+tf.stochastic_cast(input, randoms, dtype)
 ```

 <table>
  <tr><td><strong>Args</strong></td><td><strong>Definition</strong></td></tr>
  <tr><td>input</td><td>The original tensor to be casted</td></tr>
  <tr><td>dtype</td><td>Desired type after casting</td></tr>
- <tr><td>random_number</td><td>Random numbers for determining the rounding direction.
+ <tr><td>randoms</td><td>Random numbers for determining the rounding direction.
 If the random number is less than the fractional part, the  result will be rounded up.
 This is required to be unsigned integers whose bit width is the same as the operand.</td></tr>
 </table>